Chart Color Schemes

 The employment landscape in Victor Harbor shows performance that lags behind national averages across key labour market indicators

-Victor Harbor has a balanced workforce with both white and blue collar jobs.
-The unemployment rate is 3.3%.
+Victor Harbor has a balanced workforce with representation across white and blue collar jobs.
+Essential services sectors are well-represented in the area.
+The unemployment rate is 3.4%, with an estimated employment growth of 1.0% over the past year (AreaSearch data).

-Over the past year, there was an estimated employment growth of 0.9%.
-As of September 2025, 1,746 residents are employed while the unemployment rate is 2.0% lower than Rest of SA's rate of 5.3%.
-Workforce participation in Victor Harbor lags behind at 39.8%, compared to Rest of SA's 54.1%.
-Major employment sectors include health care & social assistance, accommodation & food, and retail trade.
+As of September 2025, 1,748 residents are employed, and the unemployment rate is 2.0% lower than Rest of SA's rate of 5.3%.
+Workforce participation stands at 42.6%, significantly lower than Rest of SA's 58.5%.
+According to Census responses, only 12.1% of residents work from home.
+Employment in Victor Harbor is concentrated in health care & social assistance, accommodation & food, and retail trade sectors.

-The area has a strong specialization in accommodation & food with an employment share of 1.9 times the regional level.
-However, agriculture, forestry & fishing has limited presence at 2.6% compared to the regional average of 14.5%.
-Employment opportunities locally may be limited as indicated by the count of Census working population versus resident population.
-Between September 2024 and September 2025, employment levels increased by 0.9%, labour force grew by 2.0%, causing the unemployment rate to rise by 1.0 percentage points.
-In comparison, Rest of SA recorded employment growth of 0.3%, labour force growth of 2.3%, with unemployment rising 1.9 percentage points.
-National employment forecasts from Jobs and Skills Australia for May-25 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Victor Harbor's employment mix, local employment is estimated to increase by 6.6% over five years and 13.8% over ten years.
+The area has a strong specialization in accommodation & food, with an employment share 1.9 times the regional level.
+Conversely, agriculture, forestry & fishing has limited presence, with only 2.6% of residents employed in this sector compared to the regional average of 14.5%.
+Between September 2024 and September 2025, employment levels increased by 1.0%, while labour force grew by 2.1%, resulting in a rise in unemployment rate by 1.0 percentage points (AreaSearch analysis).
+In comparison, Rest of SA recorded employment growth of 0.3%, labour force growth of 2.3%, and an increase in unemployment rate of 1.9 percentage points.
+National employment forecasts from Jobs and Skills Australia, published in May-25, project national employment to expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Victor Harbor's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years.
+However, it is important to note that this extrapolation does not take into account localised population projections.

 Frequently Asked Questions - Employment